fukephp/django-project-feed-news-scraper/README.md

 This command will monitor rss news feeds and store them in database.
 In `NewsProject/celery.py` you can find all beat scheadule.
 For evey beat it checks difrent news symbols

+### Running tests
+All tests can be found in direcotry `NewApi/tests/` Command that you run tests in container is

+    docker-compose run web sh -c "cd NewsProject && python manage.py test --debug-mode" For developming testing use command `python manage.py test --debug-mode` in NewsProject folder

+### RabbitMQ managment tool
+For monitoring celery beat schedules you can see in managment tool http://localhost:15672/#/

-To access articles api list use `/api/articles/` route
+**Hint** To access articles api list use `/api/articles/` route